kulasimu/TCM-embedding-space/README.md

 python main.py
 ```

-The full workflow is computationally more demanding and assumes that the required datasets and all pretrained/repeat checkpoints have been placed in the expected directories.
+The full workflow is computationally more demanding and assumes that the required data resources and all pretrained/repeat checkpoints have been placed in the expected directories.
+When run with the public example datasets, it demonstrates the workflow rather than reproducing the full manuscript-scale numerical results.
 Individual modules can also be run separately; use:

 ```bash
 python bin/<script_name>.py --help